juicedboosted/Sunflower/README.md

 # Sunflower
-Our GDV210 People and Games, Games for Impact Assignment presented by Sunflower Stampede!
+Our GDV210 People and Games, Games for Impact Assignment presented by Sunflower Stampede Studio!